Chavithra/degiro-connector/README.md

 ## 3.2.
 What is the : in_account ?

-This "int_account" is required to do most of the operations available in this connector.
+This "int_account" is required to do most of the trading operations available in this connector.

 Here are some operations for which "int_account" is not required :
 * Connection